Naan 1a Indian Leavened Flat Bread With Yeast

 Nan 1 Sadi

 Naan is a popular Indian bread that is traditionally made in a hot Tandoor, an Indian clay oven (see pictures below).
 A Tandoor cooks food at very high temperature, which is impossible to achieve in a domestic oven.
-However, if you cook naans on ‘maximum’ (300°C in mine) or under a preheated grill, or on a pre-heated, heavy bottomed pan/tava, the results are pretty good.
+However, if you cook naans on a maximum, (300C in my oven) or under a preheated grill, or on a pre-heated, heavy bottomed pan/tava, the results are pretty good.
 I tend to make them on a frying pan these days, not using the oven at all.
 I find that the pan cooked Naan are the softest.

 Naans can also be used with non-Indian meals too, with soups or dips.
 You can either cut up a large naan into strips or make very small ones.
 You can also use a Naan for a quick Pizza.
 Left over/surplus naan dough makes a pretty good bread loaf too.
 Makes approximately 16.

-Don’t be put off by long recipe, I have tried to describe it step by step, to make it easier
+Do not be put off by the long recipe, I have tried to describe it step by step, to make it easier

 Recipe revised January 2013, please read it fully before starting.